oskari6/Polar-Exercise-automation/README.md

 - automation.bat the main script
 - axecute_automation.vbs potential task scheduler automation for daily fetches.
 Schedule this script to run daily.
 Runs silently
 - excel_shoes.py formatting for multiple shoes used in same exercise. n-1,a-2 into excel cell.
 - fetch_data.py gets exercise data and appends to redis hashtable if any new exercises are detected.
-- insert_data.py insert to excel
+Inserts data to excel
 - /pandas/ formatting scripts
 - /deprecated/ old implementation using sqlite database and odbc connection instead for inserting data (slower)
 - /backups/ excel spreadsheet backup on every run and redis backup file.